ee-damp/ee-damp.github.io/_posts/2024-07-21-IB24_Analog_vedika.md

 ### For people who have completed their internships

-#### What are you currently involved in or pursuing following the completion of your internship?
 #### In what ways has the internship influenced or impacted your current activities and future endeavors?
 The internship has provided me insights into whether I want to go into this field, and is a good opportunity for people to get clarity on the same.